-The ultimate city break in Berlin awaits your exploration.
-Get lost in Berlin’s unrivalled culture, history, and arts scene and see what makes Berlin the epicentre of cool.
+What to do in Berlin?
+Questions, questions.
+Yet, the ultimate city break in Berlin awaits your exploration!
+Get lost in Berlin’s unrivalled culture, attractions, landmarks, history, and arts scene and see what makes Berlin the epicentre of cool.

 Ever felt like your karaoke rendition of “I Have Nothing” by Whitney Houston needed a massive audience to appreciate your vocal range?
 Take yourself to Mauerpark’s amphitheatre where every Sunday there’s open-air karaoke.
 Amateur singers from around the globe gather in the ‘bear pit’ and perform the hits (and misses) we all love and love to hate.
 Beware – it’s been said that Mauerpark holds a tough crowd – so be sure to bring the house down.

 For a less intimidating experience, hop over to the outdoor flea market.
 It’s right next to the park and known for its stalls of vintage goods, handmade t-shirts, vinyl records, bicycles, household items, and all kinds of various things sold by local artists and Berliners.
 Find yourself in the beer garden and enjoy lunch from one of the food stalls that sell everything from vegan gyros to crepes to burgers and pasta to sandwiches.